mxkuznetsov/biopython/README.md

 - run ```python test.py```
 - when prompted from input, type the name of the file in the format ```xxx.pdb```
 - this may take a while, but the file is being generated.
-- once it is complete, check the window for a message that reads ```Check your folder for a file titled 'distances.csv'.```
+- once it is complete, check the window for a message that reads ```Check your folder for a file titled 'pdbfilename-distances.csv'.```
+- in the same folder as the program should be a .csv containing the name of your pdb file

 #####roadblocks:
 * I'm not quite sure how to identify where waters are in the molecule (X)